zapp/zapp.github.com/_posts/2011-10-29-spectaculum.md

 of Applied Sciences (HTW) Berlin.

 Go visit [gipsyadventure.com][gipsyadventure] for more information.
-Watch the recent ingame fotage from our proof-of-concept prototype or browse other pictures and arts of the game:
+Watch the recent ingame footage from our proof-of-concept prototype or browse other pictures and artworks of the game:

 <iframe width="640px" height="360px" src="https://www.youtube.com/embed/Dksq056lJMY"/>